 Alternatively, a growth mindset lives and breathes where there is an opportunity for a challenge.
 A person with a growth mindset sees failure as an opportunity to learn, grow, and try something new to achieve the desired results.

-Mindsets aren’t relegated to your work, your love life, your success.
-It can impact your ability to lose weight, be in a healthy relationship, and in the case of sleep, affect your choices and decisions about parenting.
+Mindset can impact your ability to lose weight, be in a healthy relationship, and in the case of parenthood, affect your choices and decisions about parenting your children.

 While there are many reasons that baby’s do not sleep through the night, I challenge you to explore the possibility that your baby is just WAITING for you to help him figure it out.